 The Board of Directors adopted an unappropriated budget for the current fiscal year.
-Actual revenues were \$423,833 higher than budgeted revenues and actual expenditures were \$1,212,661 less than budgeted expenditures which resulted in a positive variance of \$1,636,494.
+The budget was amended to include projected right-of-way revenue, an increase in investment revenues, and an increase in operating and capital costs.
+Actual revenues were \$240,107 higher than budgeted revenues and actual expenditures were \$163,395 less than budgeted expenditures which resulted in a positive budget variance of \$403,502.
 See the budget to actual comparison for more information.